cinnamonbreakfast/uni_implementations/APM/Toy Language interpreter/README.md

 * Updates
 * Future updates

+## Unmerged updates

+There is a separate directory on this project where numerous statements and expressions have been added, but being on testing phase, the project was not merged with this one.
+Source can be easily found [HERE](https://github.com/cinnamonbreakfast/uni_implementations/tree/master/APM/Toy%20Language%20on%20Steroids/src).
+The unmerged projects contains the following updates/improvements:
+* Console
+* Wait statement
+* Switch statement
+* Repeat until statement
+* For
+* Acquire/Release statement (for multi-threading and syncing)
+* Semaphore
+* Barrier
+* Fork
+* Conditional assignment statement
+* Await statement
+* Logical Expression
+* NOT expression
+* Relational expression
+* CountDown Latch
+* Cyclic barrier

+A certain syntax and editor has not been developed yet, nor an interpretor available for terminal.

 ## About

 This is an assignment for Advanced Programming methods where we mostly write projects in Java (but C# and Scala as well).
 This project, as the title says, is a Toy Language interpreter, based only on Java, starting with basic statements and types up until multithreading and heap.
 Beside basic implementations from my UNI assignments, I am planning to lead this project to a certain point where everybody can compile code in terminal using any IDE.
 The assignments are based on hard-coded examples and not using any kind of file handling & compiling.